-A CV or resume, in short, describes your clear two-three-liner objectives, academic background, professional experience, acquired skills, list of publications (if any), who you are, and what are you aiming for.
+A CV or resume, in short, sums up who you are, what you’re looking for, your educational background, professional experience, acquired abilities, and list of publications (if any).

 CV for Scholarship Definition

-Insights on research or study objectives, academic background information with scores, a list of publications, a list of achievements, work and study experiences, candidate’s strengths or qualities, a list of certifications, and an accompanying cover letter are all required for an impressive scholarship CV.
+Insights on research or study goals, academic background information with grades, a list of publications, a list of accomplishments, work and study experiences, the candidate’s strengths or qualities, a list of certifications, and an accompanying cover letter are all required for an impressive scholarship CV.

 CV Outline for Scholarship

-Here is the customized CV outline that can be used for creating your resume specifically for filing a scholarship application:
+Here is a sample customized CV format that you can use to write your resume for submitting a scholarship application:

-- Create a table to showcase your academic information with scores
+- Make a table to display your academic history and grades.

-- Make a list of extra-curricular activities, and conferences you participated in
+- Make a list of the software you are proficient in using.